fsscloud/server/README.md

 # FSS Cloud Server ☁

+FSS Cloud is a fork from the NextCloud project and is looking to focus the project on the File Sync and share.
+Once the needed goals are acomplished; we might look at reverse merge with the NextCloud project if the team likes our contributions.

 Otherwise, git checkouts can be handled the same as release archives, by using the `stable*` branches.
 Note they should never be used on production systems.